-We have seven residence halls, the newest one being the Living and Learning Residence Hall 6 (LLRH6), on campus.
-The oldest residence hall is Peet Hall, erected in 1957.
+We have five residence halls, the newest one being the Living and Learning Residence Hall 6 (LLRH6), on campus.
+The oldest residence halls are Ballard North and Ballard West, erected in 1965.

 The Ballard Residential Complex is composed of two residence halls, Ballard North and Ballard West, that are very similar in design and square footage with some unique characteristics.
 Both residence halls have a winding and open stairway from the fourth floor to the first floor and were the first residence halls to have central air-conditioning.

 - Both residence halls were originally named Cogswell Hall and Krug Hall.
 It was renamed in 2002 to the Ballard Residential Complex named for Melville Ballard who was the first undergraduate student to receive a degree from Gallaudet College in 1866.

 - Both residence halls were built in 1965.